ibm-cloud-docs/account/iam-mng-access.md

 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** > **Access (IAM)**, and select **Users** or **Service IDs**, depending on which identity you want to assign access.
 1. Click the **Actions** icon ![List of actions icon](../icons/action-menu-icon.svg) > **Assign access** for the user or service ID that you want to assign access.
-1. Select a group of services or a sinlge service.
+1. Select a group of services or a single service.
 Then, click **Next**.
 1. Scope the access to the all resources in the account, or select specific resources based on attributes.
 1. Click **Next**.
 1. Select any combination of roles to assign, and click **Review**.